Nivekkb/SELF/SELF_DOCS/private/legal/TERMS_OF_SERVICE.md

 ## Agreement Overview

-These Terms of Service ("Terms") govern your use of SELF (Support-First Logic Engine), an AI-powered mental health and emotional support platform developed by SoulsynqAI.
+These Terms of Service ("Terms") govern your use of SELF (Support-First Logic Engine), an AI-powered mental health and emotional support platform developed by SerenixAI.
 By accessing or using SELF, you agree to be bound by these Terms.

 **Effective Date**: December 21, 2025
 **Governing Law**: Province of Ontario, Canada